martin-b-07e5/RecruitingApp-back/README.md

 A full-stack recruitment platform simulating real-world job portals like LinkedIn, built with Spring Boot backend and React frontend.

-## 🎯 Project Overview

-This platform enables three main user types to manage recruitment processes:
+## 👥 User Stories Implemented

-- **🎯Recruiters** - Post jobs and manage applications
+- **As a 🎯recruiter**: I can post jobs and manage hiring processes.
-- **👤Candidates** - Discover opportunities and track applications
+- **As a 👤candidate**: I can apply for jobs and follow my application status.
-- **🔧Administrators** - Manage users and platform operations
+- **As an 🔧administrator**: I can manage users and platform content.

-## ✨ Features
+## ✨ Essential Features

+- Job posting and candidate management.
+- Applications and follow-up.
+- User management.

+## 👥 User Types

+- 🎯Recruiters.
+- 👤Candidates.
+- 🔧Administrators.

 ### Core Functionality